Smallmouth Bass

 Appearance

-Smallmouth bass fish have brown bodies with thick, dark stripes which begin from behind the gill plate and run to just before the base of the tail fin.
-Smallmouth bass tend to have 7-11 stripes.
-Often, smallmouth bass present with distinctive bright red eyes.
+Smallmouth bass fish have brown bodies with thick, dark stripes that begin behind the gill plate and terminate just shy of the base of the tail fin.
+Smallmouth bass tend to have 7-11 stripes and often present with distinctive bright red eyes.

-Their pectoral fins start from just behind the gill plate, and the dorsal fins begin in the front-middle portion of its back.
+Their pectoral fins start from just behind the gill plate, and the dorsal fins begin in the front-middle portion of their back.

 A stunning bronzeback in the hands of an angler